SteveOv/platodebs/README.md

         - See [Lightkurve: flatten()](http://docs.lightkurve.org/reference/api/lightkurve.LightCurve.flatten.html)
     4. the flattened lightcurve is subtracted from the normalized one to find the residual variability
     5. **TODO**: a variability metric is calculated
-    6. the three lightcurves and the eclipse mask are plotted
+    6. optionally, the three lightcurves and the eclipse mask are plotted to a single figure
         - these are saved to `./catalogue/plots/TIC{tic}/TIC_{tic}_{sector}.png`

 There is also a convenience jupyter notebook, `process_target_results.ipynb`, which replicates